Who's That Girl (soundtrack): Singles

 "Who's That Girl" was released as the lead single from the soundtrack, on June 30, 1987.
 A latin pop influenced song, it became Madonna's sixth single to top the Billboard Hot 100 chart, making her the first artist to accumulate six number-one singles in the 1980s, and the first female performer to get that many number-ones as a solo act.
-It also reached the top the charts in United Kingdom, Canada, Netherlands, Ireland and Belgium.
+It also reached the top the charts in United Kingdom, Italy, Canada, Netherlands, Ireland and Belgium.
 In the music video Madonna did not portray her film character Nikki Finn, instead she continued with her Hispanic look from the "La Isla Bonita" music video.
 This time she appeared dressed boyishly in a wide-brimmed Spanish hat and bolero jacket—a combination which would later become a fashion trend.
 "Who's That Girl" was nominated for "Best Song From A Motion Picture" at the 1988 Grammy Awards and "Best Original Song" at the 1988 Golden Globe Awards.

 The album's second single, "Causing a Commotion", was released on August 25, 1987.
 It was criticized by music reviewers for being a sub-standard Madonna single, but enjoyed commercial success, reaching the top ten in New Zealand, Switzerland and the United Kingdom.
 In the United States, the single quickly climbed up the chart, ultimately peaking at number two in the week of October 24, 1987, the same week Michael Jackson's "Bad" advanced to the pole position.
 It remained in second position for three weeks, before descending from the chart.
 "Causing a Commotion" reached the top of the Hot Dance Club Play chart.

 The third song released from the album was the European single, "The Look of Love".
 In the United Kingdom, "The Look of Love" was released on December 12, 1987, and entered the UK Singles Chart at number 15.
 The next week, it reached a peak of nine on the chart, her first single to miss the top five since "Lucky Star" (1984).
 "Turn It Up" was released as a single prior to its inclusion in the album in 1987.
 Described by Joe Brown of The Washington Post as "gratingly banal" and its singer as "one of Madonna's photogenic protegés", the song was a success on the Dance Club charts of Billboard, peaking at number 15.